spyrosoft/bennettroesch.com/awestruct/thoughts/problems-that-solve-problems.md

 * The obvious answer is education.
 Teaching people how to solve problems, as it turns out, ends up solving lots of other problems.
 * Being a doctor solves problems that solves problems.
 Keeping people alive that are good at solving problems is very effective.
-* Enabling people to communicate with one another better as well.
+* Enabling people to communicate with one another better works as well.

 These are just a few.
 There are many, many more.